rrthomas/bee/README.md

 ## Installation and compatibility

-Bee should work on any POSIX-1.2001-compatible system.
-Bee has been tested on x86_64 GNU/Linux with GNU C.
+Bumble should work on any POSIX-1.2001-compatible system.
+Bumble has been tested on x86_64 GNU/Linux with GNU C.

 Reports on compatibility are welcomed.